lrusso/ArduinoSimulator/README.md

 https://lrusso.github.io/ArduinoSimulator/ArduinoSimulatorSample.htm?pinled=13

-## How to set a default code within the simulator?
+## How to set a default sketch in the simulator?

 Edit the **STRING_WELCOME** variable within **ArduinoSimulator.htm** file.